-Smaller and smaller turkeys are available in the markets, but appetites seem as big as ever.
-Sometimes the whole turkey is eaten for Thanksgiving dinner; but if your family is lucky enough to have some left over, this is a delicious way to use it – maybe for Friday-night supper.
+You might finish the whole turkey on Thanksgiving, but if you’re lucky enough to have some left over, this is a delicious way to use it – maybe for Friday-night supper.

 This Turkey Tetrazzini casserole recipe comes from a 1966 Jack and Jill childrens magazine.

-It mentions that Luisa Tetrazzini was one of the world’s greatest opera singers.
-The story is told that a famous chef admired her singing so much that he created Chicken Tetrazzini in her honor.
+The recipe mentions that Luisa Tetrazzini was one of the world’s greatest opera singers.
+The story goes that a famous chef admired her singing so much that he created Chicken Tetrazzini in her honor.

-Since this is a recipe to use up those Thanksgiving meal leftovers, turkey is used instead of chicken.
+Since this is a recipe to use up those Thanksgiving meal leftovers, we’re using turkey instead of chicken.

-Turn into a baking dish and top with the cheese.
+- Put mixture into a 9 x 13 inch baking dish and top with the shredded cheese.